 Step 1: Determine taxable income

-Start with your employee's gross income, which includes everything they earned including wages, overtime, bonuses, commissions, and tips.
+Start with your employee's gross income, which includes wages, overtime, bonuses, commissions, and tips per the IRS definition of W-2 wages.
 Then subtract pre-tax deductions like health insurance premiums, retirement contributions, and FSA contributions.
 The result is taxable income.

 Step 2: Find your state's tax rate

-Step 3: Apply the individual income tax formula
+Step 3: Apply the state income tax formula

-Here's the core formula: State Income Tax = (Taxable Income × Tax Rate) - Tax Credits
+Here's the core formula: State Income Tax = (Taxable Income x Tax Rate) - Tax Credits

 For flat-rate states, it's simple multiplication.
 A $50,000 income at 5% equals $2,500 annual tax, or $96.15 per biweekly paycheck.
-Graduated rates need more work since you calculate tax for each bracket and add them up.
-Most states provide tax tables that do this math for you.
-Find the income range, read across for the tax amount.
+Graduated rates need more work.
+You calculate tax for each bracket and add them up.
+Keep in mind that actual payroll withholding goes beyond this formula.
+It also depends on filing status, allowances, supplemental-wage rules, and pay frequency.
+Most states provide withholding tables or percentage-method formulas to handle this.
+The IRS Publication 15-T explains the federal withholding structure, and most states follow a similar approach.

 Step 4: Account for withholdings